 - Training and development

 Beyond this, ARB Approved Contractors must show that they have all the required insurances (including Public Liability, Employers’ Liability and Professional Indemnity), hold suitable qualifications, work in compliance with British Standard BS 3998:2010 and uphold best practices across the business.
+So when looking for a tree service company to help manage the landlord's properties, make sure they are ARB approved.

 Accreditation is only the first step

 If you believe that accreditation is some kind of ‘pay-to-play’ qualification, think again.
 This is a qualification that is only given out to those who follow the association’s regimented process and requires long-term adherence to stringent rules and compliance with all regulations and legislations for the field.
-And when we say long term, we really mean forever, because ARB Approved Contractors are also subject to periodic reassessments to make sure that standards are maintained and new industry legislations are being adhered to.
+And when we say long term, we really mean forever, because ARB Approved Contractors unlike cowboy contractors are also subject to periodic reassessments to make sure that standards are maintained and new industry legislations are being adhered to.
 So, your ArbAC contractor will be as worthy of the AA’s approval today as the day they were awarded the accolade.

 Customer peace of mind

-While not expected to happen often, should a customer be unhappy with an ARB Approved Contractor’s work, the AA are there to help with mediation.
-It is in the association’s interest to ensure that their approved contractors maintain the highest of quality standards so they not only would want to know if they fall short, but also to investigate any suspected lapse by a contractor they had previously approved.
+While not expected to happen often, should a customer be unhappy with an ARB Approved Contractor’s work, the AA is there to help with mediation.
+It is in the association’s interest to ensure that their approved contractors maintain the highest of quality standards so they not only would want to know if they fall short but also to investigate any suspected lapse by a contractor they had previously approved.

 A word from the AA about Thor’s Trees

-“Lawrence, it’s an absolute pleasure to have you onboard and I know you’ll be a fantastic ambassador for the scheme and for the association going forward, so I’m really looking forward to working with you, working with your colleagues and your business.”
+“Lawrence, it’s an absolute pleasure to have you on board and I know you’ll be a fantastic ambassador for the scheme and for the association going forward, so I’m really looking forward to working with you, working with your colleagues and your business.”
 Paul Smith, Manager of the ArbAC scheme

 I can tell you, without a shadow of a doubt, becoming an ARB Approved Contractor was by far the most difficult challenge I’ve faced as an arborist to date.
-However, because of the support and guidance the Arboricultural Association offers us, the confidence it gives to our customers that we’ve been independently assessed and found worthy, and to be acknowledged as being among the top 2% in our profession, it was well worth all the hard work.
+However, because of the support and guidance, the Arboricultural Association offers us, the confidence it gives to our customers that we’ve been independently assessed and found worthy, and to be acknowledged as being among the top 2% in our profession, it was well worth all the hard work.

 And so, to summarise: